Qilletni/QilletniDocs/docs/native_binding/background_tasks.md

 ```

 In this instance, the Consumer accepted a string.
 This could be any object, which allows cross-thread parameters.
 Note that you must do any Qilletni type conversion in the callback.

+In Qilletni, a program may complete while a background task is running.
+To circumvent this, the [`processBackground()`](https://docs.qilletni.dev/library/std/#native+fun+processBackground%28%29) function may be invoked, which stops the program indefinitely, letting background tasks complete.